mart-e/socyallib/README.md

     >>> feed.latest.text
     I just bought sushi.
 Look ! http://instagram.com/p/Wpxz6cnU2k/

-Different websites works differently but we want to have the same syntaxe to interact with them.
-We use neutral terms such as "account", "feed", "post", "repeat" that are adapted depending on the website.
-The action `like()` on Facebook will have the same effect as the btuton "I like" but on Twitter, it will favorite de Tweet and on Google+, it will act as the "+1" button.
+Different websites work differently but we want to have the same syntaxe to interact with them.
+The verbs used are neutral and based on [Activity Stream Verbs](http://activitystrea.ms/specs/json/schema/activity-schema.html) that are adapted depending on the website.
+The action `like()` on Facebook will have the same effect as the button "I like" but on Twitter, it will favorite de Tweet and on Google+, it will act as the "+1" button.

 ## Websites planned to be supported

-Several websites are planned to be supported through the app.
+Several protocols and websites are planned to be supported through the app.
 More or less in planned the order :

 * OAuth1 (through requests-oauthlib)
   * Twitter